localdevices/nodeorc/README.rst

 sufficient, then results files will also be removed.
 If for some reason the space goes down further, then nodeorc will shut itself down to ensure that the compute device can still be accessed remotely.
-In the :ref:`configuration <config>` section you will find that you can alter the thresholds, which default to 2GB and 1GB respectively.
+In the configuration section you will find that you can alter the thresholds, which default to 2GB and 1GB respectively.